Category Archives: English Version

 Dear officers,

-I am very glad to have this opportunity to speak to the outstanding officers from Police Departments of the State of Texas.
-Vietnamese culture is a broad subject that cannot be discussed within a limited time, so I will try to focus some important points that you are concerned about while dealing with the Vietnamese youth gangs.
+I am very glad to have this opportunity to speak to the outstanding officers from the Police Departments of the State of Texas.
+Vietnamese culture is a broad subject that cannot be discussed within a limited time, so I will try to focus on some important points that you are concerned about while dealing with Vietnamese youth gangs.
 Continue reading SPEECH TO POLICE OFFICERS AT CENTRAL TEXAS GANG UNITS CONFERENCE

 In Memoriam of the Late President Ngo Dinh Diem